Meet The Activist Who Uncovered The Russian Troll Factory Named In The Mueller Probe

 "We made up a post about a new computer game created in the States — that even kids loved to play — and the theme of the game was slavery," she says.
 "And this was to stir negative tensions towards Americans, as the creators of this game."

 That game never existed.
 Nor did the woman that Savchuk was posing as.
-A day at the Troll Factory could mean multiple layers of trolling subterfuge.
+A day at the troll factory could mean multiple layers of trolling subterfuge.

 Each troll was given a list of topics to focus on by a supervisor.
 She says there were usually about 10 topics on the list.
 The United States, the European Union and Putin never left the list.